Operation Sledgehammer: Background

-On 8 April, General George Marshall and Harry Hopkins arrived in Britain to press the case for two possible American plans for a landing in occupied France, Operation Roundup and Operation Sledgehammer.
+On 8 April, General George C. Marshall and Harry Hopkins arrived in Britain to press the case for two possible American plans for a landing in occupied France, Operation Roundup and Operation Sledgehammer.

 Operation Roundup plan

 Roundup was the original Allied plan for the invasion of continental Europe.
 It was to be mounted before April 1943 and executed by 48 divisions, 18 of which would be British.